 men’s hands, wood and stone: therefore they have destroyed them.

-Then Isaiah the son of Amoz sent to Hezekiah, saying, Thus saith the LORD God of
+Then Isaiah the son of Amoz sent unto Hezekiah, saying, Thus saith the LORD God of

-Israel, That which thou hast prayed to me against Sennacherib king of Assyria I have
+Israel, Whereas thou hast prayed to me against Sennacherib king of Assyria:

-This is the word that the LORD hath spoken concerning him; The virgin the daughter
+This is the word which the LORD hath spoken concerning him; The virgin, the

-of Zion hath despised thee, and laughed thee to scorn; the daughter of Jerusalem hath
+daughter of Zion, hath despised thee, and laughed thee to scorn; the daughter of

 Whom hast thou reproached and blasphemed? and against whom hast thou exalted thy

 voice, and lifted up thine eyes on high? even against the Holy One of Israel.

 By thy servants hast thou reproached the Lord, and hast said, By the multitude of